VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch06/ch06_advanced_gpu_lab.md

 ### 5.2.
 Sampling Users and Queries in Batches

-The sampler helpers in the GPU implementation correspond closely to the CPU’s per-episode sampling:
+The sampler helpers in the GPU implementation correspond closely to the CPU's per-episode sampling:

 - `_sample_segments` chooses user segments according to `cfg.users.segment_mix`
 - `_sample_theta` samples continuous user preferences for price and PL, plus a categorical preference vector